cdaley/SC21-NERSC-NRE-paper/README.md

 ```console
 grind time = 0.0174961 [msec/atom-step]
 ```

+### TestSNAP (native OpenMP)

+The script `TestSNAP_native_build_script.sh` builds and runs a OpenMP target offload version of TestSNAP.
+Here, OpenMP target offload is used directly instead of through Kokkos.
+The key performance metric and application output is the same as the Kokkos version of TestSNAP.

 # Hardware Configuration
 This repository contains a log file named `dgx_info.log` detailing the system we used to collect performance results.
 This system, named "Cori-DGX" in the paper, is 2 nodes of NVIDIA DGX with nodes consisting of 2 AMD Rome CPUs and 8 NVIDIA A100 GPUs.
 The log file shows the default environment on Cori-DGX.
 Where necessary, our build/run scripts contain the appropriate modulefile commands to use a non-default environment.